German submarine U-28 (1936): Third patrol

 U-28's third sortie took place from 18 February to 25 March 1940.
 She was instructed to lay mines off the British Naval Base at Portsmouth.
-After U-28 laid the minefield, she went on to sink two ships for 11,200 GRT.
+After laying the minefield, she went on to sink two ships for 11,200 GRT.

 Fourth patrol

 U-28's fourth war patrol took place from 8 June to 7 July 1940.
 She was sent to the Western Approaches and turned in an average performance of sinking three ships totalling 10,300 GRT.
-The Irish government sought an explanation from Germany for the sinking of the neutral Greek ship Adamandios Georgandis: "the entire cargo of which comprised grain for exclusive consumption in Éire" She was sailing from Rosario (in Argentina) to Cork with a cargo of wheat when she was torpedoed and sunk south-west of Ireland at 43°35′N 11°15′W.
+The Irish government sought an explanation from Germany for the sinking of the neutral Greek ship Adamandios Georgandis "the entire cargo of which comprised grain for exclusive consumption in Éire".
+She had been sailing from Rosario, Argentina to Cork with a cargo of wheat when she was torpedoed and sunk south-west of Ireland at 43°35′N 11°15′W.

 Fifth patrol

 U-28's fifth war patrol took place from 11 August to 17 September 1940 and was one of Kuhnke's most productive.
 In August, she sank two ships for 5,500 GRT.
 On 10 September, U-28 found and tracked Convoy OA 210.
-In the darkness of early morning on 11 September, U-28 attacked the convoy and claimed two large freighters (13,000 GRT each) sunk and caused damage to a 10,000 GRT tanker, bringing Kuhnke's total for the patrol to five ships for 30,000 GRT.
-However, during the postwar analysis, he was only credited with sinking a 2,000 GRT Dutch freighter and damaging a 4,700 GRT British freighter; which, combined with his earlier sinkings, brought his total to four ships for 9,945 GRT.
-On his return to Lorient Kuhnke was awarded the Knight's Cross for his work.
+In the early morning darkness of 11 September, U-28 attacked the convoy, claiming two large freighters (13,000 GRT each) sunk and one 10,000 GRT tanker damaged, bringing Kuhnke's total for the patrol to five ships for 30,000 GRT.
+However, during the postwar analysis, he was only credited with sinking a 2,000 GRT Dutch freighter and damaging a 4,700 GRT British freighter, which, combined with his earlier sinkings, brought his total to four ships for 9,945 GRT.
+On his return to Lorient, France, Kuhnke was awarded the Knight's Cross for his work.